Caast/caast-documentation/README.md

 #### onModalTrigger

-This function is triggered when a user click on the button to open the modal
+This event is emitted when a user click on the button to open the modal

 ```javascript
 document.addEventListener("Caast::onModalTrigger", function (e) {